 Both the insurance company and the insured have the right to request a homeowners insurance appraisal.
 If you both cannot agree on the value of your property insurance claim, one or both of you can hire third-party appraisers.
 Understanding what to expect from the appraisal can make it easier for you and your family to go through this insurance process.

-- Hire a skilled insurance appraiser.
 First, if you are invoking the appraisal, find a skilled and qualified professional.
 The homeowners insurance appraiser you choose should have experience with your specific type of property damage.

-- Both appraisers will select an arbitrator.
 Arbitrators are hired to resolve disputes between you and the insurance company.
 The arbitrator and the appraisers form what is called an appraisal panel.

-- The appraisers investigate the claim.
 The appraisers will visit your property in person to conduct on-site visual inspections.
 They will also review any evidence and documentation submitted as part of the claim.

-- The appraisers try to reach an agreement.
 Both appraisers will work with the arbitrator to agree on the value of the policyholder’s losses and damages.
 If they cannot agree, the arbitrator will review both reports and settle the case.

-- The valuation of the claim is finalized.
 The appraisers or the arbitrator will finalize the valuation of the claim, at which point the appraisal panel will sign off on an award.
 The insurance company will then be required to pay this amount as your settlement.